Introduction - a solution for the AI Act and beyond

-The tool is developed open-source and can be used for free within your organisation to manage algorithms.
-All potential outcomes of the first questionnaire are shown in the figure below on this webpage.
+The tool is developed open-source in collaboration with the Municipality of Amsterdam and can be used for free within your organization to manage algorithms.
+All potential outcomes of the questionnaires are shown in the figure below.
 The flowcharts of both questionnaires can also be found below.

 Outcomes tool

-The outcomes of the first questionnaire are displayed in the below figure.
+The outcomes of the tool are displayed in the figure below.
 The following categories are distinguished:

-• Algorithms: fall outside the scope of the AI Act, no additional control measures are needed.
+• High-impact algorithms: Fall outside the scope of the AI Act but inside the scope of the Dutch Algorithm Register.
+Additional control measures are needed.

-• High-impact algorithms: fall outside the scope of the AI Act, additional control measures are needed.
+• Solely automated decision-making (sADM): Fall inside the scope of Article 22 of the GDPR.
+Additional control measures are needed.

-• Prohibited AI systems: are in scope of the AI Act, usage of this type of AI systems is prohibited in the European Union.
+• Prohibited AI systems: Usage of this type of AI system is prohibited in the European Union.
 More information about this category is provided by the Dutch government.

 drawing

-The questions in the AI Act Implementation Tool are developed in collaboration with the municipaility of Amsterdam.
+The AI and Algorithms Qualification Toolkit (AI AQT) is developed in collaboration with the municipality of Amsterdam.
 The source code of the tool can be found on Github and can be (re-)used under the EUPL-1.2 license.
+Among others, the AI AQT is used by:

-Considerations and choices made during development of the questionnaires regarding the legislative text of the AI Act, guidelines from the European Commission, and the Algorithm Registry Guidance Document are described in the white paper ‘Implementation of the AI Regulation – Definition of an AI System’.
-The policy briefing explains why the guidelines from the European Commission on the definition of an AI system contradict the legislative text.
-Both the white paper and the questionnaires have been adjusted following the publication of the guidelines by the European Commission.
+Considerations and choices made during development of the questionnaires relating to the AI Act, guidelines from the European Commission on the definition of an AI system, Article 22 GDPR and guidelines of the EPDB and Dutch DPA (AP) and the Dutch Algorithm Register Guidelines are described in ‘Implementation of the AI Act – Definition of an AI System’.
+The policy briefing explains why certain elements from guidelines of the European Commission on the definition of an AI system contradict the legislative text of the AI Act.

 / [pdf]